neuroinformatics-unit/gsoc/GSoC-2025/pranav_kapoor.md

     My project aims to enhance the utility of the BrainGlobe ecosystem by updating the atlas packaging scripts so they output data in the OpenMINDS SANDS format.
 This upgrade is critical for researchers who need consistent, comprehensive data to integrate findings across studies and species.
 By delivering a modular, well-documented solution complete with rigorous testing, I will enable both seasoned neuroscientists and new entrants in the field, making advanced neuroinformatics more accessible to all.

 - **Implementation timeline**

+    Please include the following information:
+    1. A bullet point list with **minimal set of deliverables** 1.Modify existing atlas packaging code to output atlas data conforming to the OpenMINDS SANDS standard.
+    2.Adapt at least one packaging script (e.g., the Allen Human atlas script) to incorporate this new functionality.
+    3.Develop comprehensive tests covering all new and modified features.
+    4.Update the documentation to guide users on how to generate and utilize OpenMINDS SANDS‑compliant atlases.
+    2. Additional **stretch goals** or "if time allows" deliverables (optional) 1.Extend support for additional species or imaging modalities.
+    2.Integrate schema validation using tools like jsonschema to ensure full compliance with OpenMINDS SANDS.
+    3.Create a conversion utility for existing atlas packages to the new standard.
+    3. A detailed **weekly timeline**: when do you plan to do what?
+        - Please use a week as a minimal unit of time, and include any planned vacations or other commitments.
+        - This timeline could be formatted as a table.
+        - Remember to also include the number of hours per week you plan to work on the GSoC project.
+        - When estimating the required time for a task, keep in mind deliverables should include investigation/research, coding and documentation.
+        - The default schedule for GSoC is 12 weeks - see the [GSoC timeline](https://developers.google.com/open-source/gsoc/timeline) for precise dates.
+        - Also please specify any prep work you plan to do during the "Community bonding period".
+        - Usually week 1's deliverables already include some code.
+Week 6 marks the mid-term point, where usually more than half of the project should be completed.
+At the end of week 11 you may want to try to "freeze" the code and complete any remaining tests or documentation in weeks 11 and 12.
         1.
         Minimal Deliverables:
         Modify existing atlas packaging code to output atlas data conforming to the OpenMINDS SANDS standard.